-In accordance with the national regulatory legal framework, a Monitoring Plan of the performance of Ada Tepe mine was prepared by the investor and consequently received green light from the competent authorities.
-This Plan can be found on both MOEW and EBRD internet sites.

-After a thorough review of the Plan, the following shortcomings were discovered.
+In accordance with the national regulatory legal framework, the investor prepared a Monitoring Plan on the performance of Ada Tepe mine.
+The Plan was consequently approved by the competent authorities.
+This Plan can be found on both the MOEW and EBRD websites.
+After a thorough review of the Plan during the preparation of this report, the following shortcomings were discovered.

 - 1. The Monitoring Plan disregards the possible discharge of surface rain water contaminated with dissolved and undissolved substances into the Krumovitsa River during the construction phase. - 2.
-The Monitoring Plan also disregards the possibility that during the operational phase "non contact" surface waters, coming from an industrial mining area and dumped without treatment into the river, may possibly contain pollutants of some kind.

-- 3. Concerning the potential chemical pressure, only surface and ground waters monitoring is planned.
+The Monitoring Plan also disregards the possibility that during the operational phase "non contact" surface waters, coming from an industrial mining area and dumped without treatment into the river, may possibly contain pollutants of some kind. - 3.
+Concerning the potential chemical pressure, only surface and ground waters monitoring is planned.
 Monitoring of river sediments is not taken into consideration at all. - 4.
 Monitoring based on testing tissue samples taken from the fish fauna in the river is not considered in the Monitoring Plan either.

-According to section 8.Water Monitoring, the Plan includes 9 stations for surface waters, 17 stations for ground waters and 6 stations for industrial waste water.
+According to section eight Water Monitoring, the Plan includes 9 stations for surface waters, 17 stations for ground waters and 6 stations for industrial waste water.

-None of the surface stations is located in the Krumovitsa River right below the mine, but even if there was a station, water samples from these stations are taken and tested only once a month, thus they may happen not to register accidental pollution.
-They may not register pollution during heavy rainfall as well, when the quantities of pollutants may be considerable, but concentrations are small.
+None of the surface stations is located in the Krumovitsa River right below the mine, but even if there was a station there, water samples from these stations are taken and tested only once a month.
+Thus they may not register accidental pollution.
+They also may not register pollution during heavy rainfall, when the quantities of pollutants may be considerable, but concentrations are small.

-It was already mentioned above - accidental surface water pollution may come and go in a very short period of time during rainfall.
+As mentioned above, accidental surface water pollution may come and go in a very short period of time during rainfall.
 It may remain unregistered even by the investor during the implementation of the Monitoring Plan.
-The only possible sources of information that such kind of pollution may happen accidentally - with heavy metals for example - are the sediments and the aquatic fauna in the river.
+The only possible sources of information that such accidental pollution may be occurring - from heavy metals for example - are the sediments and the aquatic fauna in the river.

-Another very important fact that needs some explanation is specified in the Ada Tepe Annual Water Monitoring Report 2017, i.e. during the construction phase: https://s21.q4cdn.com/589145389/files/doc_documents/BG/%D0%95%D 0%BA%D0%BE%D0%BE%D0%BE%D0%B3%D0%B8%D1%87%D0%BD %D0%B8 %D0%B4%D0%BE%D0%BA%D0%BB%D0%B0%D0%B4%D0 %B8/Water-Monitoring-Report-2017_Final.pdf
+Another very important fact that needs some explanation is specified in Dundee Precious Metals' Ada Tepe Annual Water Monitoring Report 2017 (prepared during the construction phase):

+https://s21.q4cdn.com/589145389/files/doc_documents/BG/%D0%95%D 0%BA%D0%BE%D0%BB%D0%BE%D0%B3%D0%B8%D1%87%D0%BD %D0%B8%D0%B4%D0%BE%D0%BA%D0%BB%D0%B0%D0%B4%D0 %B8/Water-Monitoring-Report-2017_Final.pdf

-According to the Dundee Precious Metals' report, pages 22-23, groundwater monitoring station EGW 03 /coordinates E 386986; N 4588201 - to the West of the mine/ has shown serious fluctuations in the Arsenic contents - from inside the limits, to 4.6 times above the limits.
-The only explanation found by the expert in the report is that:
+According to pages 22 and 23 of the report, groundwater monitoring station EGW 03 (coordinates - E 386986 ; N 4588201 - to the west of the mine) has shown serious fluctuations in recorded rrsenic contents - from within the limits, to 4.6 times above the limits.
+The only explanation found in the report is that:

-"Probably the appearance of iron, manganese and arsenic ions above the permissible levels of the quality standard /EQS/ is due to the groundwater levels reaching easily soluble fractions of minerals containing these metals."
+"Probably the appearance of iron, manganese and arsenic ions above the permissible levels of the quality standard (EQS) is due to the groundwater levels reaching easily soluble fractions of minerals containing these metals."

-However, there is another probability, namely that the appearance of metals in the groundwater is highly dependent on the seasonal rainfall, on potential surface waters' pollution and on the direct contact between surface and groundwater.
-This is much more likely to be the true explanation, because the difference of groundwater levels' fluctuation registered was too small - around 30cm only.
+However, there is another possibility, namely that the appearance of metals in the groundwater is highly dependent on the seasonal rainfall, on potential surface water pollution and on the direct contact between surface and groundwater.
+This is much more likely to be the true explanation, because the difference registered in the groundwater levels' fluctuation was too small - only around 30 centimetres.